awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-eni.md

 Once the prerequisites are met, you can launch a new container instance using one of the supported Amazon EC2 instance types, and the instance will have the increased ENI limits\.
 For a list of supported instance types, see [Supported Amazon EC2 instance types](#eni-trunking-supported-instance-types)\.
 The container instance must have version `1.28.1` or later of the container agent and version `1.28.1-2` or later of the ecs\-init package\.
 If you use the latest Linux variant of the Amazon ECS\-optimized AMI, these requirements will be met\.
 For more information, see [Launching an Amazon ECS Linux container instance](launch_container_instance.md)\.

 **Important**
-Amazon EC2 instances must have resource\-based IPv4 DNS requests disabled\.
+Amazon EC2 instances must have resource\-based IPv4 DNS requests turned off\.
 To disable this option, ensure the **Enable resource\-based IPV4 \(A record\) DNS requests** option is deselected when creating a new instance using the Amazon EC2 console\.
 To disable this option using the AWS CLI, use the following command\.

 ```
 aws ec2 modify-private-dns-name-options --instance-id i-xxxxxxx --no-enable-resource-name-dns-a-record --no-dry-run